cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Can I override environment variables or create configuration for different environments?

-Yes, you use your `pluginsFile` to modify configuration values and environment variables.
+Yes, you can pass configuration to Cypress via environment variables, CLI arguments, JSON files and other means.

-{% url "We have a whole API document showing you how to do just that." configuration-api %}
+{% url "Read the Environment Variables guide." environment-variables %}

 ## {% fa fa-angle-right %} Can I override or change the default user agent the browser uses?